For non-Millennials out there, I don’t mean ‘roasting’ like cook chicken like that. I mean ‘roasting’ as in giving snarky comments.

 Investment: Mutual funds / Unit trust

 1) ASB and other mutual funds by Amanah Saham Berhad that’s only available for Bumi folks promote the continuation of racism in Malaysia.
-There I said it.
+I said what I said.

 2) There are too goddamn many unit trusts products out there and who the hell has the time to check each prospectus to decide which one ‘is suitable for them’?